Shutirtho/ReverseProxy/README.md

 If you are running the application server on a virtual machine using Docker Toolbox, connect to the server at the IP of your docker machine.
 You can find this IP with the following command : docker-machine ip.

-Cleanup after executing the server application : docker container ls <br />
+Cleanup after executing the server application : <br />
+docker container ls <br />
 docker container stop [container id](for image = techallenge)<br />
 docker container rm [container id](for image = techallenge) <br />